 Symptoms that are suggestive of COVID-19 infection include: cough, fever above 100.4 degrees F, shortness of breath or difficulty breathing, sore throat, and/or muscle aches

 If you are experiencing any of these symptoms –

 - STAY HOME and ISOLATE from others in your home

-- Wash your hands with soap and warm water frequently (especially if you have been out in the world); do this for at least 20 seconds – sing Happy Birthday twice while scrubbing
+- Wash your hands with soap and warm water after being out in the world; do this for at least 20 seconds – sing Happy Birthday twice while scrubbing

 - Avoid touching your face (COVID-19 is a virus that needs a way into the body – that happens through mucus membranes line your mouth, nose, and eyes; if you don’t touch them, you can avoid allowing the virus into your body)

 The CDC has detailed information on COVID-19 including: how it is spread, measures to take to prevent its spread, symptoms to be concerns about, and what to do if you have those symptoms.